 Her work didn’t stop at planting trees in Kenya.
 She and her movement focused their attention on women’s rights, civic empowerment, environmental sensibility, education, sustainability, equality, justice, and good governance.
 And that focus reached beyond her native country.

-The website for the Green Belt Movement documents just some of her work that involves the rest of the world:
+Some of her work involves the rest of the world:

 - In 2005 ten Central African governments appointed her the goodwill ambassador for the Congo Basin rainforest and that same year she accepted the position of presiding officer of the African Union’s Economic, Social, and Cultural Council (ECOSOCC).